citizenfx/fivem-docs/content/server-manual/setting-up-a-server.md

   <br>4b.
 For example `git clone https://github.com/citizenfx/cfx-server-data.git /home/username/server-data`
 5. Make a **server.cfg** file in your `server-data` folder (copy the example server.cfg file below into that file).
 6. Generate a license key at <https://keymaster.fivem.net>.
-7. Use the license code in your `server.cfg`.
+7. Set the license key in your `server.cfg` using `sv_licenseKey "licenseKeyGoesHere"`.
 8. Run the server from the `server-data` folder.
   <br>8b. `bash /home/username/server/run.sh +exec server.cfg`